roninbar/ip-tcp-http/README.md

     -   Pipes
     -   TCP/IP Sockets
 -   Shared memory and pipes only allow communication between two processes running on the same machine.

+#### Sockets

--   TCP/IP sockets allow communication between processes running on the same machine (using the _loopback_ network interface) or on different machines (using a real network interface).
+-   Sockets allow communication between processes running on the same machine (using the _loopback_ network interface) or on different machines (using a physical network interface).

-#### Kernel Mode vs. User Mode

--   Modern processors can switch between two access modes:
-    -   **Kernel Mode**: Code running in kernel mode can access the entire (virtual) address space.
-    -   **User Mode**: Code running in user mode cannot access address ranges that are reserved for the OS.
--   Application code always runs in _user mode_.
+-   You can think of a socket as a physical socket (like a USB or RJ45 socket) embedded in the bubble's outer wall.
+-   To communicate using sockets,
+    1. One process acts as the _server_ and opens a socket "passively", waiting for connections on a _well-known port_ (e.g. port 21 for FTP).
+    2. Another process opens a socket "actively", specifying a target host (e.g. 127.0.0.1 for the local host) and _port_ (e.g. 21).
+    3. The transport layer establishes a TCP connection between the two processes.

 #### FTP Demonstration